Consensys/doc.web3signer/docs/Concepts/Slashing-Protection.md

     Web3Signer only supports PostgreSQL for creating the slashing protection database.

-Multiple Web3Signer instances can connect to the slashing protection database to ensure the same validator key is not used by more than one Web3Signer instance.
+Multiple Web3Signer instances can connect to the same slashing protection database.
+Database locking ensures that if Web3signer instances load the same keys, only one Web3signer instance actually signs.

 <!--links-->
 [creating and maintaining]: ../HowTo/Configure-Slashing-Protection.md